 Next step in EAF development

 Every industrial process needs to be developed to reach higher efficiency in energy and materials use.
 However, there hasn’t been any notable developments with EAF process during the last decade.
-Luxmet’s ArcSpec technology, enabled by the rise of industry 4.0, could be the next big development trend of EAF process of the 2020’s.
+Luxmet’s ArcSpec system, enabled by the rise of industry 4.0, is one of the next big development trends of EAF process of the 2020’s.

 We at Luxmet want to help the industry to take a step forward towards a more sustainable way of steelmaking.
 EAF process is already the most eco-friendly way of producing steel.
 We are making it even more sustainable by reducing the energy consumption of the process and achieving more production with less raw material.